ashwinpra/attendance-application/README.md

 ## TODO:
 - [x] Student, Teacher and Admin Homepage
 - [ ] Logic for enrollment of student in course
+- [ ] Attendance period activation
 - [ ] Add an "edit" button in homepage of admin
 - [ ] Student, Teacher and Admin Coursepage
 - [ ] Attendance taking mechanism
 - [ ] Backend for getting courses of student and teacher
+- [ ] Backend for getting student attendance record
+- [ ] Display attendance record
-- [ ] Backend for authentication and attendance storage
+- [ ] Backend for authentication

 ## Assignment 1